yingshaoxo/ProgrammingDataset/programmer-health.md

 Everyone says: your body is the basic thing you need to care.

 I used to ignore that, but now I'm waked up: you can't work with a damaged computer.
-It's the same thing for you in real life, you can't work with a damaged body.
+It's the same thing for your body in real life, you can't work with a damaged body.

 ___